flatironinstitute/disBatch/Readme.md

   The disBatch log file contains details mostly of interest in case of a problem with disBatch itself.
 It can generally be ignored by end users (but keep it around in the event that something did go wrong---it will aid debugging).
-The ``*_engine.txt'' files contain similar information for each node acting as an execution resource.
+The ``*_engine.txt'' files contain similar information for each node acting as an execution resource
 * `disBatch_134504_kvsinfo.txt`: TCP address of invoked KVS server if any (for additional advanced status monitoring)

 ### Status file